Menu

 See below for details of the 2024 winner and a link to earlier years.

-Round Sixteen - 2024
+Round Seventeen - 2025

-Applications for the 2024 Scholarship have closed.
+Applications for the 2025 Scholarship are now open.

 Val Williams Scholarship in Botany $3,500